How it all began...

 Dina Shek, JD

 Dina Shek is a licensed attorney in the state of Hawai‘i.
-She is a proud graduate of the William S. Richardson School of Law where she currently serves as a clinical instructor and the co-Director for Community Projects for the Health Law Policy Center.
+She is a proud graduate of the William S. Richardson School of Law where she currently serves as a Faculty Specialist.
 Prior to entering law school in 2003, she spent nearly ten years as a community organizer, educator and advocate for social and community justice.
 She also has extensive development and fundraising experience, all of it on behalf of the public sector.
 Dina holds a Master of Arts degree from San Francisco State University in Ethnic Studies (Asian American Studies).
 In 2012, Dina was named the Rhoda Lewis Award recipient presented by the Hawai‘i Women’s Legal Foundation, and she received the Distinguished Service Award from the Japanese American Citizens League (Honolulu Chapter) for her work with Micronesian communities in Hawai‘i.
 Hawai‘i Business Magazine recently featured Dina as one of their “20 for the Next 20: People to Watch in 2013.”

 Alicia Turlington, MD